overtone/overtone/deploy-example/README.md

 (`which java` can be helpful, `bin/scsynth` is probably already correct if you have installed SuperCollider).

+Note, you can alternatively set the `scsynth` executable with the `:sc-path` entry in the `config.clj`.

 We execute the uberjar with `PATH=bin` to show this example is self-contained.

 In a real deployment, these two scripts would be symbolic links